 We are fortunate to have a large number of talented students seeking admission to the Occupational Therapy Assistant Program each year.
 Unfortunately, clinical placement availability and classroom space limit the number of students admitted to the professional phase.

 As such, an advisory panel of local OTs and OTAs assisted the OTA faculty in determining selection criteria.
 The criteria have been effective in selecting students who are able to successfully complete the program.

 To be considered for admission to the Occupational Therapy Assistant Program, the following items must be submitted to the Office of Admissions by April 1:

 - Application to Shawnee State University

-- Complete Occupational Therapy Assistant Application (PDF) and Fee ($30.00)
+- If you are attending SSU’s main campus: Complete Occupational Therapy Assistant Application (PDF)

 - Official High School Transcript

 - Complete Algebra, Biology and Chemistry with grade of 'C' or better

 - ACT composite of 18 or greater (or 20 hours of prior college credit hours)

 - Completed OTA Program Autobiography Form